 So, you think you got what it takes to gain admissions to Tufts and see what makes this university one of the best among applicants?
 You sure can with the guide we have for you below!

-It's a big thing when a university is difficult to get into that people will start spreading myths about them.
+When a university is difficult to get into, it’s a big thing that people will start spreading myths about them.
 That's why Tufts took the privilege of detailing the many common myths going around on their website here.
 As they said, “Admissions officers answer lots of questions.
 It's part of the job description.
 And many students ask us similar versions of the same questions.
-The blogosphere is filled with viral rumours about college admissions, about what "counts" and what doesn’t and why.
+The blogosphere is filled with viral rumors about college admissions, what "counts," and what doesn’t, and why.
 These ideas fester in high school cafeterias and cyber spots like “College Confidential” and Facebook, among others, so we want to use this corner of the Internet to clear the air.”
 Curious what are the myths they’ve debunked?
 Here are a few of them with their responsive arguments:

-While we welcome your questions, and you should feel free to reach out to us with specific concerns, this type of contact with us is not going to "help" your application.
-We don't offer interviews with our admissions staff as part of our process, and you don't need to meet with the admissions officer who reads for your territory on your campus visit – in fact, you shouldn't.
+While we welcome your questions and feel free to reach out to us with specific concerns, this type of contact with us will not "help" your application.
+We don't offer interviews with our admissions staff as part of our process, and you don't need to meet with the admissions officer who reads for your territory on your campus visit.
+You shouldn't.
 The individual presenting at your information session is happy to answer questions and has the same knowledge and expertise as the person who will eventually read your file.

 The lesson here is don't send emails or request meetings just for the sake of it.
 There are better ways to show us "demonstrated interest."
-If you can visit the campus, meet us if we visit your high school or come say hello at a college fair, we will appreciate the fact that you are making the effort to get to know Tufts and assess whether it is a good fit for you.
-If you write fabulous, specific responses to our supplemental questions (particularly "Why Tufts?") based on research you did online, we notice, and it helps.
+If you can visit the campus, meet us if we visit your high school, or say hello at a college fair, we will appreciate the fact that you are making an effort to get to know Tufts and assess whether it is a good fit for you.
+If you write great, specific responses to our supplemental questions (particularly "Why Tufts?") based on the research you did online, we notice, and it helps.
 So when thinking about showing demonstrated interest, please be purposeful.

 The lesson to be learned here: Don't believe in the myths and listen to Tufts.
 They may not reveal much, but they're vigilant in letting applicants know these myths hold no value at all.

-While the myths are indeed useful to debunk, it doesn't point out much on what Tufts wants in a student, let alone knowing if they're a good fit for the crew.
+While the myths are indeed helpful to debunk, it doesn't point out much on Tufts’ wants in a student, let alone knowing if they're a good fit for the crew.
 That's why it's good to see that Joseph “JT” Duck, who was named dean of admissions last year, was able to elaborate on this briefly in an interview.
-When he was asked how he can figure out if an applicant is a good fit for Tufts and vice versa, he said, “Tufts is fortunate to receive an exceptionally large and deep pool of compelling applicants each year.
-Through a careful holistic, contextual, and committee-driven evaluation of applications, the admissions office identifies a subset of applicants to admit that are the most likely to contribute to—and benefit from—Tufts.
-The goal is to build a diverse cohort of students each year that will push each other to great heights while contributing to the university in different ways.
+When he was asked how he can figure out if an applicant is a good fit for Tufts and vice versa, he said, “Tufts is fortunate to receive a huge and deep pool of compelling applicants each year.
+Through a careful, holistic, contextual, and committee-driven evaluation of applications, the admissions office identifies a subset of applicants to admit that is the most likely to contribute to—and benefit from—Tufts.
+The goal is to build a diverse cohort of students each year to push each other to great heights while contributing to the university in different ways.
 Broadly, I understand Tufts students to be collaborative, innovative, intellectually curious, globally conscious, and highly engaged in the world around them.
 Some are deeply devoted to the fine arts, others to engineering, and others to economics—and some to all three.
 Those same students might be passionate thespians, competitive athletes, or renowned musicians—and some might be all three.
 Collectively, the admitted students will reflect Tufts’ values, even as they bring with them different interests, experiences, and backgrounds.”

 While most students would just go home after a long day in classrooms, you can do something different to get your application pumped by being the school volunteer.
 From helping out the staff to improving on things that’ll make your school more sparkly, it’ll get everyone thinking how cool you’ll be.
-It’s a great way to boost your application because it’ll help the teachers who’ll write your recommendation letters and it'll show Tufts that you're the vibrant applicant who can contribute significantly to a community.
+It’s a great way to boost your application because it’ll help the teachers who’ll write your recommendation letters, and it'll show Tufts that you're the vibrant applicant.
+You can contribute significantly to a community.